LLNL/sundials/doc/arkode/guide/source/sunlinsol/ARKode_requirements.rst

    SUNDIALS Copyright End
    ----------------------------------------------------------------

-:tocdepth: 3

-.. _SUNLinSol.ARKode:
+.. _SUNLinSol.ARKODE:

-ARKode SUNLinearSolver interface
+ARKODE SUNLinearSolver interface
 ==============================================

 In the table below, we list the SUNLinSol module linear solver functions used within the ARKLS interface.
-As with the SUNMATRIX module, we emphasize that the ARKode user does not need to know detailed usage of linear solver functions by the ARKode code modules in order to use ARKode.
+As with the SUNMATRIX module, we emphasize that the ARKODE user does not need to know detailed usage of linear solver functions by the ARKODE code modules in order to use ARKODE.
 The information is presented as an implementation detail for the interested reader.

 The linear solver functions listed below are marked with "X" to